Sanders, Ocasio-Cortez seek ‘climate emergency’ declaration

 Biden has set a goal of eliminating pollution from fossil fuel in the power sector by 2035 and from the U.S. economy overall by 2050, speeding what is already a market-driven growth of solar and wind energy and lessening the country’s dependence on oil and gas.
 The aggressive plan is aimed at slowing human-caused global warming that is magnifying extreme weather events such as deadly wildfires in the West and drenching rains and hurricanes in the East.

-Besides Sanders and Ocasio-Cortez, the climate bill is co-sponsored by Rep. Earl Blumenauer, D-Ore., and Democratic Sens.
+Rep. Earl Blumenauer, D-Ore., authored the House climate bill.
+The Senate bill is co-sponsored by Democratic Sens.
 Jeff Merkley of Oregon and Elizabeth Warren and Ed Markey, both of Massachusetts.